MSACL: Multi-Step Actor-Critic Learning with Lyapunov Certificates for Exponentially Stabilizing Control: Learning Policy with Exponential Stability Constraints

-In maximum entropy RL, the temperature coefficient $\alpha$ in (\ref{J_pi}) is critical for balancing exploration and exploitation.
+Under the MERL paradigm, the temperature coefficient $\alpha$ in (\ref{J_pi}) is critical for balancing exploration and exploitation.
 Following the automated entropy adjustment mechanism introduced in \cite{haarnoja2018soft}, we update $\alpha$ by minimizing the following loss function: